2317891476/Kissat_CoRephase_CoReward/replication_instructions.md

-# Replication Instructions for Kissat_MAB_CoRephase
+# Replication Instructions for Kissat_CoRephase_CoReward

 ## Prerequisites
 Before you can replicate the results, ensure you have the following software installed: